grz0zrg/fsynth/documentation/mk/docs/tutorials/slices.md

 - MIDI out device: The MIDI device which will receive MIDI data from the bitmap data. (see MIDI)

+You can also double click on the canvas to open the slices dialog.

 ##### Muting a slice